 Ph.D., Political Science, University of Cologne, Germany; M.A., International Conflict Analysis, Brussels School of International Studies, University of Kent, Belgium; B.A.(hons), Politics & Government and History, University of Kent, UK

-Colleen Brauer is the assistant director of operations, and has worked within the Program Development Office at American University's School of International Service for the past two years.
+Colleen Brauer is the assistant director of operations, and has worked within the Program Development Office at American University's School of International Service for the past seven years.
 Prior to joining the AU team, she worked with various international higher education organizations throughout Washington, DC, including the Academy on Human Rights and Humanitarian Law, and ISEP (International Student Exchange Programs).
 She earned a Master's in International Relations from Macquarie University in Sydney, Australia, and a BA in literature from the University of Maryland.
 Her priority is identifying creative and meaningful ways to make the online degree experience as personal as possible.

 As the executive programs advisor, Amy serves as the primary academic advisor for students in the Master of International Service (MIS) and the Master of Arts in Social Enterprise (SE) programs.
 Previously, she worked in the SIS Graduate Advising office as the advising coordinator, where she was directly involved in student communications and supporting academic records maintenance.
 Amy brings with her the first-hand experience of having completed a graduate degree in SIS, as she earned her MA in international development.
 She holds a BA in international political economy and policy studies from the University of Wisconsin-Madison.

-Julia Throop joins American University after five years of experience in the field of international education and administration.
+Julia Zeigler joins American University after five years of experience in the field of international education and administration.
 A Boston native, Julia spent four years working overseas in Shanghai, China and is fluent in Mandarin Chinese.
 Her past experience includes writing as a contributing editor for the Boston Phoenix and Bostonian magazine.
 She is an avid reader and enjoys hiking, camping, and exploring outdoors.

 Program Coordinator, Master of International Service (MIS) Program